e-lawresources

 Remoteness:

-Under the rules of remoteness of damage set out in Hadley v Baxendale, a claimant may only recover losses which may reasonably be considered as arising naturally from the breach or those which may reasonably be supposed to be in the contemplation of the parties at the time the contract was made:
+Under the rules of remoteness of damage in contract law set out in Hadley v Baxendale, a claimant may only recover losses which may reasonably be considered as arising naturally from the breach or those which may reasonably be supposed to be in the contemplation of the parties at the time the contract was made:

 Hadley v Baxendale (1854) 9 Ex Ch 341 Case summary